UWRobotLearning/UWRobotLearning.github.io/LeggedRobots/A1_deploy.md

 ## TBD

-- Need to send commands through UDP
+- Need to send commands through UDP protocol
 - Docker run Unitree SDK and test rosnodes
+- Need to log data from a1 via UDP protocol